hdr-bgnn/BGNN_Snakemake/README.md

    *Comment*: this script will create a slurm-job_ID.out log file.

-   The `data_directory` will contain the following directory structure:
+   The `data_directory` will contain the following directory structure (plus some log and cache file):
    ```
    Images/
    Cropped/
    Metadata/
+   Mask/
    Segmented/
-   Morphology/
+   Morphology/Measure, Morphology/Presence\, Morphology/Landmark, Morphology/Vis_landmark
    ```

    ---